The Relationship Between Educational Attainment and Labor Force Status in Illinois

 The chart below shows 12-month moving average labor force participation rates by educational attainment level

-The average labor force participation rate for high school graduates and no college, peaked at 64.9 percent in September 2007, fell to a low of 57.3 percent in February 2015 and then rebounded to about 59 percent in early 2017.
+- The average labor force participation rate for high school graduates and no college, peaked at 58.8 in June 2019, fell to a low of 51.9 percent in September 2021 during the pandemic, and has since largely rebounded to 56.6 percent in March 2025.

 Employment participation rates by Educational Attainment Level

-Fewer than half of the Illinois residents with less than a high school diploma was employed during the past decade.
-The highest average employment-participation rate for those with less than a high school diploma was 44.9 percent in September 2008 and the lowest average employment-participation rate was 38.0 percent in June 2010.
-Their average employment-participation rate recovered to pre-recession levels by mid-2017 before dropping below 43 percent, as of October 2017.
+Fewer than half of the Illinois residents with less than a high school diploma were employed during the past decade.
+Prior to the pandemic, the highest average employment-participation rate for those with less than a high school diploma was 47.7 percent in December 2019, and the lowest average employment-participation rate was 39.5 percent in March 2021.
+Their average employment-participation rate surpassed pre-pandemic levels by late 2023 before dropping to 45.7 percent as of March 2025.

-Prior to the 2007-2009 recession, more than 60 percent of high school graduates, with no college, were employed.
-The average employment-participation rate for this group rose to a high of 61.5 percent in early 2008.
-After the 2007-2009 recession, the average employment-participation rate decreased to a low of 52.7 percent in May 2014, before reversing direction and rising above 55 percent in 2017.
+- Prior to the COVID-19 pandemic, more than 55 percent of high school graduates with no college, were employed.
+The average employment-participation rate for this group rose to a high of 56.2 percent in July 2019 and dropped to a low of 46.8 percent in March 2021.
+It has since recovered to just above 53 percent but has not reached the heights prior to the pandemic.